 This design has used the green of the plants to nice contrast with the bright yellow pillows and throw.
 The black and white carpet also works amazingly with the decor.
 The rest of the decor is neutral in color with the brick accent wall.

-Multiple shades of green blanket, pillow and wall with blue.
-We’re not example sure if this is supposed to be some king of bed or not, but it certainly gives a good illustration of how you can use different shades of one color (green, in this example) to create a cool effect, then match it with it’s analogous partner (in this case blue)
+Multiple shades of dramatic green blanket, pillow and wall – even with a green plant.
+We’re not example sure if this is supposed to be some king of bed or not, but it certainly gives a good illustration of how you can use different shades of one color (green, in this example) to create a cool effect.

 A great look with the analogous color scheme can be achieved by using varying shades of one color, blue works particularly well for this in the bedroom, blue being a calm color.
 They even have different shades of blue books – that is perhaps overkill, but you get the idea.